-Benefits are following:
+Benefits are the following:

-It could be argued that it is final form of functional programming - instead of declaring function to return the results we want - we just simply declare the results we want, let the machines sort it out how to do it.
+It could be argued that it is the final form of functional programming - instead of declaring a function to return the results we want - we just simply declare the results we want, let the machines sort it out how to do it.
 Simple as that.
 But it requires practice.

-So yes, SQL, given that programmers have the right amount of training - SQL can be make entire development team and individual programmers - extremely productive.
+So yes, SQL, given that programmers have the right amount of training - SQL can make entire development team and individual programmers - extremely productive.

 Maintainability and changeability are two attributes that are somewhat interchangeable.

-It is also true that if productivity is at high level that maintenance and change rate is also higher.
+It is also true that if productivity is at a high level that maintenance and change rate is also higher.